 A Next Generation Hospital Dedicated to Children

-The new $145-million Golisano Children’s Hospital tower, to be located on Crittenden Boulevard and attached to the Medical Center and Strong Memorial Hospital, will be eight floors and approximately 245,000 square feet of space dedicated to children and their families.
-When the new hospital opens in 2015, private rooms and a greatly expanded Neonatal Intensive Care Unit will provide our families with much-needed privacy and will enhance infection control efforts.
+The new hospital, currently under construction on Crittenden Boulevard and attached to the Medical Center and Strong Memorial Hospital, is eight floors and approximately 245,000 square feet of space dedicated to children and their families.
+It will provide our region’s children and their families with private rooms and a greatly expanded Neonatal Intensive Care Unit, enhancing infection control efforts while also giving families much-needed privacy.

 The building was designed by Ballinger Architects, a Philadelphia-based firm that specializes in health care facilities.
 Construction manager LeChase Construction, LLC, is overseeing the project.